 I spent sabbatical leaves at the Department of Biochemistry at the University of California Los Angeles (UCLA) (1986-1987), CSIRO, Perth, WA (1990) and USDA Atlantic Research Center, Wyndmoor, PA (1997).

-My research focuses on understanding how soil microorganisms drive forest ecosystems through their roles in important soil processes including decomposition and nutrient turnover as well as carbon sequestration.
-Much of his research has concentrated on ectomycorrhizal fungi, which form symbiotic associations with the roots of forest trees, and provide phosphate and nitrogen in exchange for sugars.
+My research focuses on understanding how fungi drive forest ecosystems through their roles in important soil and biological processes including carbon and nutrient turnover as well as mutualistic symbioses.
+Much of this research has concentrated on ectomycorrhizal fungi, which form symbiotic associations with the roots of forest trees, and provide phosphate and nitrogen in exchange for sugars.
 Most mycorrhizal and other soil fungi complete their life cycle in soil and exist as microscopic thread-like filaments (hyphae) or spores.
-I explores this interaction, in part, by identifying the communication genes (e.g., those coding for effector proteins) that drive the symbiosis development.
+I explores this interaction, in part, by identifying the communication genes (e.g., those coding for effector proteins) that drive the mycorrhizal symbiosis development.

 I am now developing large-scale comparative genomics of symbiotic, saprotrophic and pathogenic fungi (in collaboration with the U.S. Department of Energy Joint Genome Institute (JGI) to decipher the evolution of the symbiosis lifestyle and ligno-cellulose decay apparatus.
 I am leading the Mycorrhizal Genomics Initiative aiming to identify the genomic features involved in the various mycorrhizal symbiosis.
 My group is also embarked in challenging large-scale metagenomics and metatranscriptomics projects to explore the interactions of forest trees with communities of soil fungi impacting carbon sequestration in terrestrial ecosystems.